Gray Fossil Site

-The Gray Fossil Site is an Early Pliocene assemblage of fossils dating between 4.5 and 4.9 million years old, located near the town of Gray in Washington County, Tennessee.
+The Gray Fossil Site is an Early Pliocene assemblage of fossils dating between 4.5 and 4.9 million years old, located near the community of Gray in Washington County, Tennessee, USA.
 The site was discovered during road construction on Tennessee State Route 75 by the Tennessee Department of Transportation in May 2000, after which local officials decided to preserve the site for research and education.
 The site became part of East Tennessee State University, and the Gray Fossil Site & Museum was opened on the site in 2007.

 The ancient habitat of the Gray Fossil Site was a pond formed within a sinkhole surrounded by a warm, wet forest.
 The fossils found at the site represent the ancient plants and animals that lived and died in and around the sinkhole pond.

 As the first site of its age known from the Appalachian region, the Gray Fossil Site is a unique window into the past.
 Research at the site has yielded many surprising discoveries, including new species of red panda, rhinoceros, pond turtle, hickory tree, and more.
 The site also hosts the world's largest known assemblage of fossil tapirs.

+In the area, now known as Tennessee, the world is known to have been much warmer, and with a climate that supported dense, humid forests.